All Episodes

 Remember last week, right before this test, we were talking about the plummeting price of oil.

-It had gone down ten bucks.
+It had gone down $10.

 Remember that?

-I have I have a website here with a constant oil price on it, light crude.
+I have a website here with a constant oil price on it, light crude.

-It had dropped, I think what, seven or eight dollars in a day, it was down ten dollars over a very short period number of days.
+It was down $10 over a very short period number of days.

-And then all of a sudden they launched some missiles and say got a brand new long-range missile.
+And then all of a sudden, they launched some missiles and say, got a brand new long-range missile.

-We had wiped uh Israel off the map, and the oil price just jacked right back up.
+And the oil price just jacked right back up.

-Obama would be Jimmy Carter three.
+Obama would be Jimmy Carter III.

 Experts say that economic sanctions on Iran have harmed the country's economy in more than one way.